victorpozzobon/victorpozzobon.github.io/_pages/academic.md

 ### Conference presentations (without proceeding)

 I do not keep track of the conferences I, or a member of my team, present to.
 There are just too many.
-As a good rule of thumb, I give 4 to conference talks per year.
+As a good rule of thumb, I give 4 conference talks per year.

 ### Habilitation Thesis

-My thesis is titled **Modeling as a tool for chemical and biochemical engineering** and was defended on September 2020 at [Institut National Polytechnique de Toulouse](https://www.inp-toulouse.fr/en/index.html), France in front of the following jury:
+My thesis is titled **Modeling as a tool for chemical and biochemical engineering** and was defended in September 2020 at [Institut National Polytechnique de Toulouse](https://www.inp-toulouse.fr/en/index.html), France, in front of the following jury:

 *   Prof. Olivier Masbernat (_president of the jury_)
 *   Prof. Anthony Dufour (_reviewer_)